Our History

 The club, always interested in civic affairs, sponsored the first Mother's Day in Princeton on May 13, 1917.
 Through the cooperation of the different pastors, there were special Mother's Day sermons in nearly every church in the city.
 For many years, the club had a Mother's Day program on the second Monday in May, inviting all mothers of members as guests.

-In 1921, the club took up the project of improving the West Side Cemetery, which was one of the most neglected spots in the city. $500.00 was raised by having food sales, apron sales, card parties, dinners, etc. Once the project was started, hearty cooperation was received from everyone in the city and surrounding territory.
+In 1921, the club improved the West Side Cemetery, one of the city's most neglected spots. $500.00 was raised by having food sales, apron sales, card parties, dinners, etc. Once the project was started, hearty cooperation was received from everyone in the city and surrounding territory.
 The first Cemetery Day was May 16, 1921.
-Each member donated one or more plants, and all went over to set them out.
+Each member donated one or more plants and went over to set them out.
 There were also many donations from friends.
 For about five years, the club maintained and cared for the cemetery, and Cemetery Day was an annual event until the city took it over.

 In October 1935, the Girl Scouts were organized.
 This was a project of the Child Welfare Committee of the Woman's Club.